 4)There is no downside

 If you regularly fail to pay your rent on time then you might consider rent reporting a bad thing but beware, this might become a legal requirement to report tenant payment performance so your bad behaviour will have to stop at some point.
 Why not report your rent as a means to help you get rid of this bad payment behaviour by motivating you to pay your rent on time.
 In any case, currently you can request for your rental performance data to be deleted from the credit bureau.

-Our mission here at Rentroster by Huuti is to ensure every tenant gets rewarded for the rent they pay so they can have a fair playing ground when trying to get on the property ladder and access to other financial products which can increase their standard of living.
+Our mission here at Huuti is to ensure every tenant gets rewarded for the rent they pay so they can have a fair playing ground when trying to get on the property ladder and access to other financial products which can increase their standard of living.